Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

 where $\bf{X}^{MPEC}$=$\{P_t,q_{t\omega}^S,\delta_{t\omega},y_{t\omega},q_{jt\omega},\Delta_{jt\omega}^c,\nu_{jt\omega}^{C_{max}},\nu_{jt\omega}^{C_{min}}, \varepsilon_{jt\omega},\lambda_{j\omega}\}$ is the set of retailer's decision variables.

-The MPEC optimizes the retailer's profit subject to its constraints and the KKT optimality conditions of the consumers' problem.
-However, the MPEC model in (\ref{mpec_last}) has two sources of nonlinearities: (1) the bilinear product $P_tq_{jt\omega}$ in the objective function, and (2) the complementarity conditions (\ref{cs_1})-(\ref{second_4}) in the consumers' KKT optimality conditions.
+The MPEC is thus formulated as a single-level optimization problem, where the retailer minimizes his expected negative profit subject to other constraints and the KKT optimality conditions of the lower-level problems.
+However, the MPEC model in (\ref{mpec_last}) has two sources of nonlinearities: the bilinear product $P_tq_{jt\omega}$ in the objective function, and the complementarity conditions (\ref{cs_1})-(\ref{second_4}) in the consumers' KKT optimality conditions.

-The second type of nonlinearities can be linearized using the strategy proposed in \cite{fortuny1981representation}, which is by applying the big-M technique.
-However, we still face the nonlinear product $P_tq_{jt\omega}$ which, opposed to other problem settings \citep{ruiz2009pool,sadat2017mixed} cannot be linearized by employing the strong duality theorem.
-Hence, we tackle the resulting MPEC with off-the-shelf nonlinear solvers.
+The second type of nonlinearities can be linearized using the strategy proposed in \cite{fortuny1981representation}, which involves applying the big-M technique.
+However, we still face the nonlinear product $P_tq_{jt\omega}$, which, as opposed to other problem settings \cite{ruiz2009pool} and \cite{sadat2017mixed}, cannot be linearized by employing the strong duality theorem.
+However, due to the observed good numerical performance, we have opted to solve the original MPEC problem with a state-of-the-art NLP solver such as KNITRO \citep{KNITRO}.